RafaDEV99/CrraBloom_PPG/README.md

 # CrraBloom_PPG
 CrraBloom_PPG (or the CrraBloom Physics Program) is an open-source physics simulator written in the programming language C with Raylib.
-For now, CrraBloom is an **Alpha**, so if you find any bugs, please feel free to let me know in the Issues tab in GitHub.
+For now, CrraBloom is an **Alpha**.
+If you find any bugs, please feel free to let me know in the Issues tab on GitHub.
 Thanks for reading. 😁

 **Creator's Note**
 > [!NOTE]